Community Collaboration in Addictions and Mental Health

 Canadian StudentsView Curriculum

-This 2-semster graduate certificate is designed for those with professional and educational backgrounds in helping professions or in public safety to enhance your knowledge and skills in addictions and mental health.
+This two-semester graduate certificate course is designed for those with professional and educational backgrounds in helping professions or in public safety who want to enhance their knowledge and skills in addiction and mental health.

-Focusing on the interprofessional aspects of addictions and mental health, you will discover how different professions work together to provide outstanding public services.
-Learn to deliver responsive, culturally relevant, client-centred assessment and treatment to diverse individuals and groups and practice ways to effectively collaborate and transform lives as a valuable part of a professional support community.
+Focusing on the ways that communities can collaborate using interprofessional approaches to addictions and mental health, you will discover how different professions can work together to provide outstanding public services.
+You will learn about responsive, culturally relevant, client-centred strategies and interventions that support individuals, groups, youth and families.
+You will have opportunities to apply your learning, specifically how to effectively collaborate and transform lives as a valuable part of a professional support community.

-A strong emphasis in this program is placed on developing an understanding of diverse populations and the skills to tailor strategies to their needs.
-You will practice the skills to enhance cultural safety in your support of clients by taking into account their unique and diverse social, ethnic, religious, racial, spiritual and cultural characteristics.
+A strong emphasis in this program is placed on developing an understanding of diverse populations and the skills required to tailor strategies to their needs.
+You will practice the skills to enhance cultural safety in your support of clients by considering their unique and diverse social, ethnic, religious, racial, spiritual and cultural characteristics.
 You will also learn the intricacies of working with exceptional populations within the mental health and addictions field, developing tools and strategies for individuals with neurocognitive and developmental disorders.

 The recommended résumé boosters of Non-Violent Crisis Intervention (NCVI) and Applied Suicide Intervention Skills Training (A.S.I.S.T.) can be taken through Fleming’s Continuing Education during your studies.